cspray/blogisthenics/README.md

 - Template processing, i.e. no variables
 - Multiple extension formatting support

+#### Pages

+Pages are `.html`, `.md`, and `.php` files that act as specific content for a path that will be added to your site.
+Pages are expected to be only partial HTML documents and must define a layout.
+If a layout is not explicitly defined in the Front Matter of a page we use the default layout from the site configuration.

 #### Layouts

 Layouts are `.md` and `.php` files that act as the outer chrome for pages.
 Layouts can be inserted into other layouts.
 The below example demonstrates a minimal layout, typically named something like `main.html.php` or `default.html.php`.